OverlordAkise/gmod-netprotect/README.md

 I highly recommend to not let this protection be always on.
 Multiplayer queries arrive at port 27015 via udp too and I am unsure, even after a lot of testing, if these protecting firewall rules break anything.

+## Internal workings of the proxy version

+This is a single core application but it still is able to forward 1000 packets per second easily.

+The average delay of forwarding (seen by prometheus) is ~100µs for 1-3 packets per second, ~80µs for 66 packets per second and when benchmarking it ~20µs for 10.000 packets per second.

+The go proxyserver rebuilds the packets of the clients from scratch and resends it to the actual gameserver via loopback interface.
+The rebuilding uses google's "gopacket" module and works very quickly.
+We need root privilege because we send custom network packages.
+We need to set the source IP to the clients IP so that the gameserver doesn't send the response through the proxy but instead directly to the client/player.

+The proxy triples the network bandwidth used for the gameserver, which is visible in grafana.
+It receives the data, forwards it to the gameserver and the gameserver receives the data.
+This means you have eth0-in -> lo0-out -> lo0-in instead of a single eth0-in.
+This should not be a problem thanks to the 3packets/min/ip filter of the proxy.
+(I also tested it without this filter and my 4core linux server was able to easily handle 500Mbit/s \* 3 for minutes on end)